 It is important to cooperate with law enforcement, if they ask for field sobriety exercises and breath tests, you should comply.
 Although you can’t be punished for refusing field sobriety tests, you can be for breath tests.
 A DUI defense lawyer may be able to question the legitimacy of your tests at a later date, but if you make the job of law enforcement difficult, it may work against you.

 After an arrest, anything you fo or say could be used against you.
 We advise you only answer simple questions and stay quite.
 You have a right not to get legal advise before you answer questions.
 Avoid giving too much away until you have had the opportunity to consult a Clearwater DUI lawyer.
 Do not admit fault, apologise, or admit that you have been drinking.
 If you do, then it will be very difficult for your attorney to have your case reduced or dropped.

 The best thing you can do to aid your case is to employ the help fo an experienced DUI attorney.
 They will use their skills, experience and resources to give you the best chance at avoiding DUI charges, or have them reduced.

 Consult The Law Place Clearwater, Florida Defense Attorneys Today

-Schedule a free consultation with our law firm today.
+We offer a free consultation to anyone facing a conviction for drug crimes.
 Our DUI lawyers will meet with you and discuss your legal options and potential strategy free of charge.